mfederczuk/repository-template/README.md

 *some* of the variables and replacing these variables with the given values.
 To use the script, make sure that you have [jq] installed.

-The [`webget.bash`](webget.bash) script automatically clones this repository, prompts for wa target and then runs the `use` script:
+The [`webget.bash`](webget.bash) script automatically clones this repository, prompts for a target and then runs the `use` script:

 ```sh